Projects

 I am currently looking for funding and potential collaborators/host lab to continue my investigations.

-Human-Horse Personalities and horse living environment
+Horse owner psychology and horse living environment